 Double Outlet Right Ventricle - DORV

-Call for appointment:410-328-4348 410-328-4348
+Call for appointment:410-328-5887 410-328-5887

-Double outlet means both of the large arteries that come from the heart — the aorta (vessel going to the body) and pulmonary artery (vessel to the lungs) – are coming from the same ventricle, or pumping chamber.
-Most commonly, they both come from the right ventricle so it is called double outlet right ventricle.
+Double outlet right ventricle (DORV) is a condition when both of the large arteries that come from the heart — the aorta and pulmonary artery — are from the same ventricle, or pumping chamber, usually the right ventricle.

-DORV Causes and Diagnosis
+DORV – Causes and Diagnosis

-DORV is usually diagnosed with:
+DORV is usually diagnosed with the following tests:

-- Echocardiogram – an ultrasound of the heart.
+- Echocardiogram – an ultrasound of the heart

 - Fetal echocardiogram – an ultrasound of the heart before birth

 The baby may have a decrease in oxygen level or a murmur that indicates a problem.
 A small number of babies could fail their newborn pulse oximetry screening and then will require an echocardiogram.